Learn about actual and potential costs

 Buyers should specify what measures of quality they will be using to select a supplier.
 For example, these measures can be reputation, credentials of staff, customer service and depth of the technical plan submitted.

 Buyers should also choose a supplier based on the price estimate given.

 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should include a deadline for proposal submissions and state the date on which the contract will be awarded.

 Buyers should include a timeline of the project, including walkthroughs, delivery and potential installation and maintenance dates.

 Buyers should include any other benchmark dates that are relevant to the project.

 Evaluate major factors to mitigate risk

 How risky is the supply chain?

-There is a moderate risk of supply chain disruptions for PBX phone systems.
-Manufacturers of PBX phone systems purchase plastic, steel, copper wiring, semiconductors and other electronic components.
-These goods are provided in part by copper refineries, petrochemical manufacturers and iron ore mining, all of which experience price fluctuations fairly...
+There is a moderate risk of supply chain disruptions for PBX phone systems, which slightly detracts from buyer power.
+Manufacturers of PBX phone systems purchase plastic, steel and copper wiring.
+These goods are provided in part by copper refineries, petrochemical manufacturers and iron ore mining operations, all of which experience...
 Subscribe to learn more.